Twin's Difficult Birth Put A Project Designed To Reduce C-Sections To The Test

 "He was fighting you, huh?"
 Melisa says, and laughs.

-Outside the OR, Levesque and Marino look relieved and elated.
+Outside the operating room, Levesque and Marino look relieved and elated.
 Both agree that most doctors would have delivered Bryce by C-section.
-But at South Shore, the McDougalls found a hospital that has challenged itself to perform fewer C-sections, and a doctor with experience in these unusual deliveries — one who knew and respected the parents' preference.
+But at South Shore, the McDougalls found a hospital that has challenged itself to perform fewer C-sections and a doctor with experience in these unusual deliveries — one who knew and respected the parents' preference.

 "They specifically wanted to have a vaginal delivery of both babies," Marino says — and that was on her mind during the difficult moments.